 Quite nice.
 For the price.
 Say it once.
 Say it thrice.
 I drank this as I a) tried to avoid eating everything in my kitchen for the what-day-of-quarantine-are-we? day and b) tried to learn to appreciate Fiona Apple.
 I want to like her so much more but I feel she’ll be like Mars Volta.
 It’ll be an “okay I’ll let that shuffle choice play” until one day it hits and I’M IN.
 Maybe.

 So lots of citrus and vanilla.
 Maybe some fake oak things I didn’t like up front but given time and air I appreciated the weight against the punchy greens and acid.
 Much as I’ll appreciate the slow cords against Fiona’s spoken-word-esque lyrics someday maybe.

 But in all truth yeah I like this wine.
 It coats the mouth and ballasts they soul and has a lot going on for the price.
-And takes a minute to appreciate but it’s good for an evening. — a year ago
+And takes a minute to appreciate but it’s good for an evening. — 3 years ago

 Zippity do dah do this wine.so very refreshing but has a hint of softness too.
 Its acidity isn’t neon, more of a soft pastel—springlike.
 In fact I feel like this wine smells like Easter.
 A fresh lawn, some lilies, and morning dew.
 Do.
-Do this dew, not the mountain one. — a year ago
+Do this dew, not the mountain one. — 3 years ago